Surface Treatments: Anodising and Alochroming

 Sulphuric acid anodising

-The most common form of anodising because of the durability and corrosion resistance it offers, sulphuric acid anodising provides an additional anodic film thickness of between 3 to 25 microns.
+The most common form of anodising because of the durability and corrosion resistance it offers, sulphuric acid anodising provides an additional anodic film thickness of 3 to 25 microns.

 Chromic acid anodising

-Chromic acid anodising produces a much thinner anodic film of between 3 to 7 microns.
+Chromic acid anodising produces a much thinner anodic film of 3 to 7 microns.
 It therefore does not provide the same levels of wear resistance but is more able to be deformed without losing toughness and provides a good key for painting.